Rising Three Methods is a bullish continuation pattern that shows temporary consolidation before the uptrend resumes with strong buying momentum.

 -

-Fifth Candle: A strong bullish candle that reclaims momentum and closes above the first candle’s close.
-Best case, it also breaks the first candle’s high and finishes near its own high.
+Candle 5: A strong bullish candle that reclaims momentum and closes above Candle 1’s close.
+Best case, it also breaks Candle 1’s high and finishes near its own high.

 Pattern Component | Characteristics | Market Significance |